EcomGraduates/KnowledgeBaseApiModule/readme.md

 # Knowledge base API module for FreeScout
-This module adds the option to add a public API for the [FreeScout](https://freescout.net) knowledge base (module).
+This module adds a public API for the [FreeScout](https://freescout.net) knowledge base with advanced analytics, custom URL support, and a testing interface.

 ## Requirements
 - [FreeScout](https://freescout.net) installed